 This what brioche dough looks like when the gluten is really starting to form.
 It’s combined and smooth, but not quite finished kneading.
 Good thing I set aside some flour!

 Why do I do this, you ask?
-Sometimes, variables like air temperature, humidity, or even the moisture level of your flour can impact the amount of flour that you need for your recipe.
-I’ve found that if you immediately add the entire amount of flour that the recipe calls for, you’ll usually end up with over-floured bread.
-But that’s a baking science nerd post for another day.
+Sometimes, variables like air temperature, humidity, or even the moisture level of your flour can impact the amount of flour that you need for your brioche recipe.
+I’ve found that if you immediately add the entire amount of flour that a brioche recipe calls for, you’ll usually end up with an over-floured brioche.
+And that’s not even remotely the point.

 After about five minutes of kneading, I ended up adding more flour, one tablespoon at a time.
 I added each tablespoon, then let it fully incorporate and work for about a minute before adding the next.
 After the fifth addition, I just…let it go for about another four minutes.